← Articles

 The town's money counter.
 It doesn't hold anyone's money.
 It keeps a ledger of which cash codes are still valid and which have been spent.
 Present a cash code, it stamps "spent" and issues you a new one.
 That's all it does.

-You include your cash code in a special slot when you make a request (*X-Webcash-Secret — a bearer payment token*).
+You include your cash code in a special slot when you make a request (X-Webcash-Secret — bearer cash).
 Think of it like sliding cash under a window.

 Where contract and certificate ownership is recorded.
 Every Contract and every Certificate has an entry here.
-The entry says: "Token #12345 is currently held by whoever knows this secret code."
+The entry says: "This contract or certificate is currently held by whoever knows this secret code."

 Want to transfer ownership?
 Walk in with your current code, and the Registry swaps it for a new one (replace).
 Old code is dead, new code is live.
 Whoever knows the new code is the new owner.